Hong Kong Disneyland Planning Guide 2024

 Best Time to Visit

 During these three months, the Halloween and Christmas events are happening.
-Christmas does not start immediately after Halloween, so it makes it tough to plan to hit both events.
+Christmas does not start right after Halloween, making it tough to plan to hit both events.
 You’re best off choosing one or the other.

-An alternative time to visit is April and May, with an average high of 25°C (77°F) and 28°C (82°F).
-The weather is comfortable during this time.
+An alternative time to visit is in April and May, with an average high of 25°C (77°F) and 28°C (82°F).
+The weather is comfortable at this time.

 Worst Time to Visit

 The least desirable time to visit is the Chinese New Year in late January into February, during the exact dates each year.
-The park is busy and everyone is off for the holiday.
-Not to mention prices increase throughout Hong Kong.
+The park is busy, and everyone is off for the holiday.
+Not to mention, prices have increased throughout Hong Kong.

 - Average Low: 15°C (59°F)

 Between June and September is another time that is not ideal to visit.
 This is right in the middle of the typhoon season, and the humidity and heat are at their peak (average high of 30°C or 89°F).
 It’s considered even worse than Tokyo during this time in terms of weather.
 We did a visit in June, and the heat and humidity were almost unbearable.